-You're quite right – the Prime Minister and the Cabinet are not mentioned in the Australian Constitution.
+You're quite right—the Prime Minister and Cabinet are not mentioned in the Australian Constitution.
 In fact, the Constitution does not cover all aspects of the governance of Australia.
-While central to the way the Australian government works, the Prime Minister and Cabinet operate by custom and convention, similar to the British system from which they were derived.
+While central to the way the Australian Government works, the Prime Minister and Cabinet operate by convention—tradition—, similar to the British system from which they were derived.

 Within the Constitution and through custom and convention, emphasis is placed on the role of the executive government, or the Prime Minister and Cabinet.

 Although the Prime Minister and Cabinet are not directly mentioned in the Constitution, their respective roles have grown in stature since federation.
-Established practice dictates that the Prime Minister is a member of the House of Representatives.
+According to convention, the Prime Minister is always a member of the House of Representatives.